- Explore Roman theaters and medieval castles in Lecce

 Today is a free day to explore the sights and attractions of Lecce on your own.
 Select from the following suggested list, then head out for a full day of adventure:

 - Learn about the history of the railway at the Museo Ferroviario della Puglia

 - Stroll through the green alleyways and gardens of Villa Comunale di Lecce

 - Visit the Palazzo Taurino, a Jewish museum situated in the heart of the Old Jewish neighborhood in Lecce

-- Tour the 2000-year-old archeological finds in the Museo Faggiano
+- Tour the 2000-year-old archaeological finds in the Museo Faggiano

 - Enjoy nature at the Cesine Nature Reserve, an area largely covered in wetlands with lush greenery and a diverse variety of plants and animals

-Day 7: Lecce to Bari, Afternoon Food Tour
+Day 7: Transfer to Bari, Afternoon Food Tour

-After a relaxed breakfast hit the road for the 2-hour trip north to the city of Bari, on the Adriatic Coast.
-The city is famous for its port and university, and is southern Italy's second-most important economic center, after Naples.
+After a relaxed breakfast, hit the road for the two-hour trip north to the city of Bari on the Adriatic Coast.
+The city is famous for its port and university and is southern Italy's second-most important economic center after Naples.

 Your morning is free to explore the city.
 Spend some time diving into history and art at the following museums: